Dentures: Retention

-Fit, maintenance, and relining
+Fit, maintenance and relining

-Generally speaking partial dentures tend to be held in place by the presence of the remaining natural teeth and complete dentures tend to rely on muscular co-ordination and limited suction to stay in place.
-The maxilla very commonly has more favorable denture bearing anatomy as the ridge tends to be well formed and there is a larger area on the palate for suction to retain the denture.
+Generally speaking, partial dentures tend to be held in place by the presence of the remaining natural teeth and complete dentures tend to rely on muscular co-ordination and limited suction to stay in place.
+The maxilla very commonly has more favorable denture-bearing anatomy, as the ridge tends to be well formed and there is a larger area on the palate for suction to retain the denture.
 Conversely, the mandible tends to make lower dentures much less retentive due to the displacing presence of the tongue and the higher rate of resorption, frequently leading to significantly resorbed lower ridges.
 Disto-lingual regions tend to offer retention even in highly resorbed mandibles, and extension of the flange into these regions tends to produce a more retentive lower denture.
 An implant supported lower denture is another option for improving retention.

 Dentures that fit well during the first few years after creation will not necessarily fit well for the rest of the wearer's lifetime.
 This is because the bone and mucosa of the mouth are living tissues, which are dynamic over decades.
 Bone remodeling never stops in living bone.
 Edentulous jaw ridges tend to resorb progressively over the years, especially the alveolar ridge of the lower jaw.
 Mucosa reacts to being chronically rubbed by the dentures.
 Poorly fitting dentures hasten both of those processes compared to the rates with well-fitting dentures.
 Poor fitting dentures may also lead to the development of conditions such as epulis fissuratum.
-In addition, the occlusion (chewing surfaces of the teeth) tends to wear away over time, which reduces chewing efficacy and decreases the vertical dimension of occlusion, (the "open-ness" of the jaws and mouth).
+In addition, the occlusion (chewing surfaces of the teeth) tends to wear away over time, which reduces chewing efficacy and decreases the vertical dimension of occlusion (the "openness" of the jaws and mouth).